boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    established between NFs, as depicted in {{figure-ip-hand-off}}.
 The transport for a single 5G slice might be constructed with multiple such tunnels, since a typical 5G slice contains many NFs - especially DUs and CUs.
-If a shared NF (i.e., an NF that serves multiple slices, for example a shared DU) is deployed, multiple tunnels from shared NF are established, each tunnel representing a single slice.
+If a shared NF (i.e., an NF that serves multiple slices, for example, a shared DU) is deployed, multiple tunnels from shared NF are established, each tunnel representing a single slice.

 ~~~~